theeternalvecna/trees/README.md

 * `default_pass_scheme = ARGON2` recommended (Note: this will use the crypt-
-  style argon2 digest string for authentication, which is a very different format than is used by tofu-scrambler.
-It is out of tofu-scrambler's scope how to set up Argon2 authentication with Dovecot).
+  style argon2 digest string for authentication, which is a very different format than is used by TREES.
+It is out of TREES's scope how to set up Argon2 authentication with Dovecot).

 SQL Configuration
 -------------------------------------